-- Whether for recontracting, tenure, or promotion, the document is a rhetorical argument, not a simple recitation of facts.
-Candidates are expected to clearly align the document with the departmental and university standards, making a well-developed and reasoned case for quality and appropriateness of work in all dimensions under review - All candidates should be aware that their packets will be read by evaluators with widely differing backgrounds.
+- Whether for recontracting or tenure, the document is a rhetorical argument, not a simple recitation of facts.
+Candidates are expected to clearly align the document with the departmental and university standards, making a well-developed and reasoned case for quality and appropriateness of work in all dimensions under review. - All candidates should be aware that their packets will be read by evaluators with widely differing backgrounds.
 Thus, material should be explained in a manner that is accessible to all readers. - The college requests a table of contents and executive summary to assist candidates in formulating arguments and readers in finding the required elements. - In the teaching section, a teaching philosophy is required.
 Candidates should discuss the underlying philosophy that guides creation and planning of course materials and assignments.
 That philosophy should then be connected to specific discussion of teaching throughout the document. - Student evaluation summaries included in the packet should contain quantitative results and all verbatim responses to open-ended questions.
 The candidate's analysis of evaluations should address both qualitative and quantitative student feedback. - In the section on scholarship and creative activity1, candidates must make a case for the significance and impact of the work.
-This argument should include information regarding the journal/conference/venue in which the work was presented (e.g.
+This argument should include information regarding the journal/conference/venue in which the work was presented (e.g. distribution, readership, attendance, acceptance/rejection rates, membership levels, longevity).
+This discussion should also address whether the work was subjected to blind peer review, solicited by an editor/curator, reviewed by a committee, evaluated by an editorial/jury board, or selected by a senior or guest editor/curator.
+Corresponding evidence of such, if not publicly available, should be supplied in supplemental materials.